Mozer/wav2lip_extension/README.md

 ## Notes:
-- wav2lip is built using pytorch with cuda.
-AMD gpus or CPUs are not tested.
-You can try, they might work.
+- original wav2lip is built using pytorch.
+Works nicely on CPUs and nvidia GPUs.
+AMD GPUs are not tested.
+You can try (ROCm for linux?), they might work.
 Please report if they do.
-- Min VRAM: 6 GB for 300x400 input video and short audio.
+- If you don't have much VRAM please use CPU (turned on as default).
+Min VRAM: 6 GB for 300x400 input video and short audio.
 Static input images may require less VRAM (how much?).
 Hi-res input videos/images and longer audios require more VRAM.
 Please report if you are able to run it with less VRAM
 - If your LLM model is also in VRAM it can cause to OOM error or result in slower replies if you have shared VRAM.
-- I tested it with 3060 12GB and was able to have ruGPT3.5-13B-gptq fully loaded into VRAM using autoGPTQ.
+- I tested it running on GPU with 3060 12GB and was able to have ruGPT3.5-13B-gptq fully loaded into VRAM using autoGPTQ.
 But sometimes with longer replies (4+ sentences) it went into using shared VRAM and caused drastic drop in video gen speed.
 - Default silero api server doesn't support other languages, just English
 - Default silero api server doesn't support prosody (voice speed and pitch)
 - Video generation takes some time (about 10s).
 If your LLM is also in VRAM don't ask it anything during video generation or you can get OOM error.
 (TODO: disable sending)